Golf Holidays In Mauritius

 As a compact island, a golf green is never very far away.
 Keen golfers will enjoy traditional, strategic challenges, free from the contrivances of ‘signature’ golf courses prevalent in the rest of the world.
 Golf courses in Mauritius increasingly have golf academies offering tuition from PGA professionals to both adults and children.

 Golf resorts typically offer free unlimited golf to residents and increasingly extend complimentary access to other island courses to offer a varied play.
 Golf-free hotels and resorts often offer golf on neighbouring courses.

 The ten 18-hole golf courses on Mauritius are genuinely challenging Championship-quality courses and are not necessarily suited to casual golfers or beginners, though they do have golf academies facilities for offering tuition with PGA professionals to both adults and children.

 Golf clubs: take or hire?

-Currently Air Mauritius allows them to be carried free as an addition to your baggage allowance, while British Airways counts them as part of your permitted weight.
-For more dedicated golfers who intend to play a lot this will be a factor to consider, while more occasional players may elect to hire locally.
-All courses have excellent, reputable brand names - Callaway, Taylormade, for example - to hire at about 20-25GBP per round.
+Golf clubs are carried free on Air Mauritius in addition to your baggage allowance, while British Airways counts them as part of your permitted weight.
+Occasional players may elect to hire locally.
+All courses have excellent, reputable brand names – Callaway, Taylormade, for example – to hire at about 20-25GBP per round.
 A handful of balls are generally included with hired clubs and sometimes an additional, chargeable supply.